12-03-02 - Product

 1 cup of skim milk, 11 oz. of water and 1 egg yolk."
 But we found you could get very

 different results by altering this.
-For instance, if you are a fan of "sorbet,"
+For instance, if you are a fan of "sorbet",

 mix with skim milk, water, and an appropriately flavored diet soda.
+For example,

 with the Orange we mixed with Diet Orange Crush (we use the Splenda sweetened